stvmlbrn/stvmlbrn.github.io/_posts/2016-10-13-a-catch-all-route-handler-for-rendering-views-in-express.md

 ---
 layout: post
-title: A Catch-All Route Handler For Rendering Views in Express.js
+title: A Dynamic Catch-All Route Handler For Rendering Views in Express.js
 comments: true
 ---

 When developing a Node/Express web app that has a large amount of views it's easy for our view rendering routes to become a bit unwieldy.
 Another small pain point is remembering to add a route every time we add a new view to the application.
 Admittedly these are far from the largest problems we'll face when developing our apps, but wouldn't it be nice if we could define a single function to solve both problems?

 Fortunately, it's quite easy to do.
-We need to add our catch-all route *after* all other routes in our application have been defined, such as API endpoints and views that require specific data injected into them, but *before* our 404 handler.
+We need to add our dynamic catch-all route handler *after* all other routes in our application have been defined, such as API endpoints and views that require specific data injected into them, but *before* our 404 handler.
 Let's look at an example:

 <pre class="prettyprint">
   <code class="language-javascript">